TART Improvement & Extension

 The capacity limitations of the current non-motorized facility results in periods of congestion and user conflicts.
 To address this, the concept plan proposes expanding the trail width to 16 feet, with 10 feet dedicated to bi-directional bicycle use, and six feet dedicated to pedestrian use.
 The added width will address the capacity limitations and marking the pavement to separate pedestrians and bicyclists will address user conflicts by creating space for the modes which operate at different speeds.

 East of Senior Center Beach it is anticipated that the trail would narrow down to approximately 12 feet due to an expected decrease in trail use compared to the Open Space along with a constrained right-of-way in this area.
 The extension of the trail would require easements from the private property owners between Bayshore Resort and the intersection with Peninsula Drive and Grandview Parkway.
-The Consultant will be expected to work with DDA/City/TART staff and residents to determine the appropriate facility (ies) along Peninsula Drive and north to the intersection of M37/Garfield Avenue and Eastern Avenue.
+The Consultant will be expected to work with DDA/City/TART staff and residents to determine the appropriate facility (ies) along Peninsula Drive and north to the intersection of PeninsulaDrive/M37 and Eastern Avenue.
 The scope of work for this project ends at the intersection of M-37 and Eastern Avenue.
 This extension, however, will eventually connect to NMC, Traverse City Central High School, Eastern Elementary, the Civic Center, and other points of interest in and around the base of the peninsula.

 This project directly aligns with many of the City Commission’s strategic priorities, goals, and objectives including access and mobility, climate action, and connecting people with each other and nature.
 An argument can also be made that accessible non-motorized transportation options can help address housing and economic development.
 Moreover, this project represents an opportunity to further strengthen and improve overall mobility and access for our most vulnerable population along the Grandview Parkway / East Front Street corridor to enhance the work done with MDOT’s planned 2024 reconstruction.

-The trail has enjoyed a long history of financial support from state agencies and has the potential to garner significant federal, state, and private funding support.
+Funding has not been identified for construction at this time.
+However, the trail has enjoyed a long history of financial support from state agencies and has the potential to garner significant federal, state, and private funding support.